Homes For Sale

-- Strong area employment plus the relocation of several large corporations should insure the city continues to experience high demand well into the future.
+- Strong area employment plus the relocation of several large corporations should ensure the city continues to experience high demand well into the future.

 - Bonus!!.
-People come from all over to area for Babes Chicken House.
-If you're smart you'll stop in for lunch or dinner too while you're in the neighborhood.
+People come from all over the area for Babes Chicken House.
+If you're smart, you'll stop in for lunch or dinner too while you're in the neighborhood.